navis-org/navis/docs/api.md

 See the [tutorials](../generated/gallery/3_interfaces/plot_01_interfaces_blender/) for an introduction of how to use {{ navis }} in
 Blender.

-Not imported at top level!
-Must be imported explicitly
+_Not imported at top level!
+Must be imported explicitly:_

 ```python
 from navis.interfaces import blender